DanialSaleem14/Stop-the-Ball/README.md

 C++ Language:

 The game's logic and functionality are implemented using the C++ programming language.
 C++ is a widely used programming language known for its performance, versatility, and object-oriented capabilities.
 It allows for efficient memory management and provides the necessary features to create interactive games.

 Graphics Library:

 The game employs a graphics library to handle the visual elements and rendering of the game interface.
 In the provided code, the "graphics.h" library is used, which is a library commonly used with the Turbo C++ compiler.
 It provides functions for drawing shapes, lines, and text on the screen.

 Input Handling:

 The game utilizes input handling functions to capture user input and respond to player actions.
-The "conio.h" library is used in the provided code, which provides functions like "getch()" to read a keypress from the keyboard.
+The "conio.h" library is used in the provided code, which provides functions like "getch()" to read a key press from the keyboard.
 It allows the game to detect user inputs such as arrow keys and the spacebar.

 Development Environment:

 The code suggests that the game is developed using the Turbo C++ compiler and its associated integrated development environment (IDE).
 Turbo C++ is a popular C++ compiler for the Windows platform that provides a comprehensive development environment for writing and compiling C++ programs.